HSF/hsf.github.io/_gsocproposals/2018/proposal_TMVATensorFlow.md

 Toolkit for Multivariate Analysis (TMVA) is a multi-purpose machine learning toolkit integrated into the ROOT scientific software framework, used in many particle physics data analysis and applications.

-The goal of this project is to write an interface between TMVA and TensorFlow that allows to use TensorFlow functionality within TMVA.
+The goal of this project is to write an interface between TMVA and TensorFlow that allows use of TensorFlow's functionality within TMVA.

 ## Task ideas and expected results
-  * Fully-functional interface between Tensorflow and TMVA
+  * Fully-functional interface between Tensorflow and TMVA.
-  * It is important to make a design interface that takes into consideration various input-data formats for relevant input data types: images, flat files, etc. on both sides
+  * It is important to design an interface that considers various input-data formats for relevant input data types: images, flat files, etc. on both sides.